 Gaëlle Arquez sings Armide.
 I remember her mostly by her Idamante under Jacobs and was surprised by the size of her voice in the Staatsoper hall: it is bigger live than I would have expected, with an attractively smooth, full sound that reaches all the way to a well-projected, dark-tinged top.
 At times, she had to really pour in a lot of power, but I did get at no point the impression that the sound was unduly strained, or outsizing the voice.
 Arquez delivered on emotionally conveyed declamation just as well as on powerful ire, and I am curious to hear where she will move from here on out.
 One hopes that it will include more Gluck.
 Her differentiated acting in the first part, quoting affects and gender patterns, got unfortunately sold short in a second part that left the description of gender disambiguition entirey to Arquez’s vocal qualities – which do move beyond such limits – and the commentary of the ballet.

-The Renaud of Stanislas de Barbeyrac likewise had to put all his might behind his phrases at times, but he does not seem out of his depth nor exhausted by it.
-And it is also this physical dedication that makes his portrait convincing: vocally, and also scenically.
+The Renaud of Stanislas de Barbeyrac likewise had to put all his might behind his phrases at times, but he did not seem out of his depth nor exhausted by it.
+And it is also this physical dedication that makes his portrait convincing: vocally, and scenically.
 Within the second part, he spends an hour in nothing more but a pair of boxers and it does not turn into another round of Gay Festish Bingo because Barbeyrac uses the set-up to explore Renaud’s languidness and hesitation rather than his built.
 When he sits on the bed, hugging Armide’s Mata Hari dress to himself, more interesting questions rise up with the image: Who is Armide?
 Whom does Renaud love?
 What does that make him, and do we need a name to it?
-Is the only thing that counts the breathing space between the You and the I, and where does that border run?
+Is the only thing that counts in the breathing space between the You and the I, and where does that border run?

-And, one final time, the ballet manages to deliver striking imagery to the impassioned pleas of Armide, and to Renaud’s bewildered love: when, above the sung performance of love, on the minecraft structure, the ballet dancers re-enact eight variations of Armide’s hopeless love: one dancer in the Armide dress ringing with another one, bare-chested and in pants, female against male, and losing to him, only to have the winner don an Armide dress themselves and have them fight with the next version of Renaud who steps up, only to lose again, and again, with the defeated and discarded Armides piling up to the left: gender blending into supposed opposites at will, and turning into a hopeless fight as soon as fixated into a position?
+And, one final time, the ballet manages to deliver striking imagery to the impassioned pleas of Armide, and to Renaud’s bewildered love: when, above the sung performance of love, on the minecraft structure, the ballet dancers re-enact eight variations of Armide’s hopeless love: one dancer in the Armide dress ringing with another one, bare-chested and in pants, female against male, and losing to him, only to have the winner don an Armide dress themselves and have them fight with the next version of Renaud who steps up, only to lose again, and again, Renauds turning into Armides, while the defeated and discarded Armides are piling up to the left: gender blending into supposed opposites at will, and turning into a hopeless fight as soon as fixated into a position?

 Yet instead of delivering on that visually poignant question, the evening ends with more war-stomping extras, obscuring the suffering Armide with their shields as if this were Salome and not Gluck, to then give us completely uncalled-for fireworks and stage fog and another circling of the set set that take the performance disappointingly away from the issues it has managed to touch.